openjournals/joss-infra-docs/docs/workflows.md

 ### **[Retract paper](https://github.com/openjournals/joss-papers/actions/workflows/retract.yml)**

   This workflow is meant to be triggered manually.
-It requires as input the review issue number of the paper to be retracted and the URL of the markdown file containing the retraction notice text. t can be run in draft or in final mode.
+It requires as input the review issue number of the paper to be retracted and the URL of the markdown file containing the retraction notice text.
+It can be run in draft or in final mode.

   * It uses the [retraction action](./github-actions.md#retraction) to compile the pdf, generate XML metadata files and optionally accept the retracion notice.

   * Draft mode will generate a zip with pdf, jats and crossref files for the retraction notice and save it as an artefact with a 24h expiration date.

-  * Final mode will also merge the files into the `joss-papers` repository and deposit the retraction with JOSS and with Crossref.
+  * Final mode will also merge the files into the `joss-papers` repository and deposit the retraction with JOSS and [with Crossref](./github-actions.md#deposit-with-crossref).

 ## Secrets